bc0322/LAM-PINN/README.md

 # LAM-PINN

+> **Notice (Apr 12, 2026):** A reproducibility issue was identified and corrected.
+Please use the updated code and instructions in this repository.

 This repository is a cleaned public release of the **core LAM-PINN pipeline** used in the manuscript.
 It is intentionally organized as a compact, reproducible reference implementation rather than a dump of research notebooks.